 2.1.3 All academic and administrative faculty are eligible to serve up to two (2) consecutive terms and will be eligible for re-nomination after two (2) years of non-participation.
 For purposes of this section, a “term” shall include a full term or partial term to fill a vacancy.

-2.1.4.
-At-Large Senator is eligible to serve one year and will adhere to 2-term consecutive term limit.
-If an At-Large Senator is elected to an Administrative or Academic Senator seat or voted into Faculty Senate Executive Leadership role, the At-Large Senator may complete two consecutive terms in the new role.
+2.1.4 An At-Large Senator is eligible to serve one (1) year and will adhere to the two-term consecutive term limit.
+If an AT-Large Senator is elected to an Administrative or Academic Senator seat or voted into a Faculty Senate Executive Leadership role, the At-Large Senator may complete two (2) consecutive terms in the new role.

-2.2 Adjunct faculty shall be represented by a duly-elected senator who shall hold full voting rights and privileges (see Section 4.3).
+2.2 Adjunct fact shall be represented by a duly elected senator who shall hold full voting rights and privileges (see Section 4.3).

 2.3 Advisory members are non-voting, advising members of the Senate.
-The following groups will each have one (1) advisory member: the NSC Chapter of the Nevada Faculty Alliance (NSC-NFA) and the Nevada State Student Alliance (NSSA).
-An advisory member may include a representative from Center for Teaching and Learning Excellence (CTLE).
-Representatives are to be selected by the members of these groups.
-The representatives will be announced at the April meeting and seated as an advisory member of the Faculty Senate July 1st.
+The following groups will each have one (1) advisory member: the NSU Chapter of the Nevada Faculty Alliance (NSU-NFA), the Nevada State Student Alliance (NSSA), and the Classified Employee Council (CEC).
+An advisory member may include a representative from the Center for Teaching and Learning Excellence (CTLE).
+Representatives are to be selected by members of these groups.
+The representatives will be announced at the April meeting and re seated as advisory members of the Faculty Senate on July 1st.